DevExpress/devextreme-angular-template/README.md

 ## <a name="add-view"></a>Add a View

-Use the following command to add a view to a DevExtreme Angular application based on the current template.
+Use the following command to add a view to a DevExtreme Angular application based on the current template:

 ```bash
 npx devextreme add view view-name [--icon=IconName]